 Spatial planning focuses on the governance of interventions in landscapes, such as land use changes, land development and reconstruction, to meet the diverse needs of society.
 You are taught to approach challenges in the landscape in an integrative, critical and strategic way.

 This minor entails four compulsory courses of the land use planning group.
-First the minor introduces spatial planning theory and methodology in the course Theory and Methodology of Planning and Design (LUP-13306).
-More profound knowledge is offered in the course Mobility and Network Infrastructures (LUP-35806).
-This course provides an interdisciplinary perspective on the planning of network infrastructures and focuses on the interrelation between the flows of goods, people and energy in the metropolitan and urban landscapes.
-You apply the knowledge from these courses in Planning and Research Methods (LUP-20306) which focuses on collaborative problem solving in inter-disciplinary and multi-disciplinary settings.
-In the continuation course Studio Participative Planning (LUP-30806) you will design a spatial operational plan in a complex context with different stakeholders.
+First the minor introduces spatial planning theory and methodology in LUP-13306 Theory and Methodology of Planning and Design.
+More profound knowledge is offered in LUP-35806 Mobility and Network Infrastructures; this course provides an interdisciplinary perspective on the planning of network infrastructures and focuses on the interrelation between the flows of goods, people and energy in the metropolitan and urban landscapes.
+You apply the knowledge from these courses in LUP-20306 Planning and Research Methods which focuses on collaborative problem solving in inter-disciplinary and multi-disciplinary settings.
+In the continuation course LUP-30806 Studio Participative Planning you will design a spatial operational plan in a complex context with different stakeholders.

 Although not compulsory for this minor, it is important to have understanding of human-environment interactions.
-Therefore, it is recommendable to include the course Environmental Psychology (GEO-36306) or Cultural and Historical Geography (GEO-23306) within this minor.
+Therefore, it is recommendable to combine this minor with GEO-36306 Environmental Psychology or GEO-23306 Cultural and Historical Geography.

 After successful completion of this minor students are expected to be able to: